Zmyslny/laravel-inline-scripts/README.md

 `theme-init.js` - initializes the theme based on the user's previous choice stored in `localStorage`.
 `theme-switch.js` - a function to toggle between light and dark themes by hitting a selected KEY and saves the choice in `localStorage`.

+They switch theme by adding/removing a CSS class to/from the `<html>` element.

 **Step 2**: Register the scripts in your `AppServiceProvider`: